-- Teaching and mentoring others (19.7 percent) was the most common kind of volunteerism, followed by helping hospitals by providing provisions (12.3 percent), picking up rubbish and cleaning (8.7 percent), and helping people with disabilities (8.3 percent).
-A very small proportion (0.8 percent) was involved in coaching and arranging sports. - Some other tasks (5.4 percent) that people were involved in included helping people out in the neighbourhood whenever help was needed, giving food to the needy, performing tasks at mosques and arranging/donating blood for patients.
+Teaching and mentoring others (19.7%) was the most common kind of volunteerism, followed by helping hospitals by providing provisions (12.3%), picking up rubbish and cleaning (8.7%), and helping people with disabilities (8.3%).
+A very small proportion (0.8%) was involved in coaching and arranging sports.

+Some other tasks (5.4%) that people were involved in included helping people out in the neighbourhood whenever help was needed, giving food to the needy, performing tasks at mosques and arranging/donating blood for patients.

-Fig. 8.
-Type of Volunteerism (%)
+Figure 8: Type of Volunteerism (%)